 \subsection{Culler-Vogtmann Outer space}

-We now turn to the Culler-Vogtman Outer space equipped with the Lipschitz metric.
-We will not define most of the notions and only record the necessary facts; for precise definitions and proofs, we refer the readers to \cite{vogtmann2015outer}, \cite{francaviglia2011metric}, \cite{bestvina2014hyperbolicity} and \cite{kapovich2022random}.
+We now turn to the Culler-Vogtmann Outer space equipped with the Lipschitz metric.
+We will only record the necessary facts; for precise definitions and proofs, we refer the readers to \cite{vogtmann2015outer}, \cite{francaviglia2011metric}, \cite{bestvina2014hyperbolicity} and \cite{kapovich2022random}.

-The Culler-Vogtman Outer space $CV_{N}$ parametrizes projectivized marked minimal metric graphs with fundamental group $F_{N}$.
+The Culler-Vogtmann Outer space $CV_{N}$ parametrizes projectivized marked minimal metric graphs with fundamental group $F_{N}$.
 The outer automorphism group of $F_{N}$, denoted by $\Out(F_{N})$, naturally acts on $CV_{N}$ by change of marking.
 Outer space has a natural simplicial structure that is preserved by the action of $\Out(F_{N})$.
-The difference of two marked graphs are measured by the Lipschitz constant of the optimal map between them, which gives the Lipschitz metric on Outer space.
+The difference of two marked graphs is measured by the Lipschitz constant of an optimal map between them, which gives the Lipschitz metric on Outer space.
 This metric is not symmetric but is geodesic.
 It is necessary to define the neighborhoods of sets in terms of the symmetrization of $d_{CV}$, namely, Hence, the $R$-neighborhood of a set $A\subseteq X$ is now defined by

-From now on, when discussing Outer space with basepoint $o$, we only consider the standard geodesics between $\Out(F_{N})$-orbit points of $o$ that are proposed by Bestvina and Feighn in \cite[Proposition 2.5]{bestvina2014hyperbolicity}.
+From now on, when discussing Outer space with basepoint $o$, we only consider the standard geodesics between $\Out(F_{N})$-orbit points of $o$, which are canonical $d_{CV}$-geodesics proposed by Bestvina and Feighn in \cite[Proposition 2.5]{bestvina2014hyperbolicity}.
 For each $go, ho \in G \cdot o$ there exists a \emph{standard geodesic} between $go$ and $ho$, which is a concatenation $\gamma_{1}\gamma_{2}$ of two subsegments $\gamma_{1}$ and $\gamma_{2}$, where $\gamma_{1}$ is a rescaling segment on the simplex of $x$ and $\gamma_{2}$ is a folding path.
 (For the definition of rescaling/folding path, refer to \cite{bestvina2014hyperbolicity}.)
 Note that the orbit points $G \cdot o$ are all $\epsilon$-thick for some $\epsilon > 0$.
 This gives a uniform bound on the length of rescaling path: $l(\gamma_{1}) < \log (2/\epsilon)$ (\cite[Lemma 2.6]{dowdall2018hyperbolic}).